Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 - `v_level=0` will only print basic information of warning and graph building stages, like graph building time.
 - `v_level=1` will additionally print graph build info of each `nn.Module`, the specific content is described in the table below.
-- `v_level=2` will additionally print graph build info of each operation, including name, input, device and SBP information etc in graph builiding stages.
+- `v_level=2` will additionally print graph build info of each operation in graph building stages, including name, input, device, SBP information, etc.
-- `v_level=3` will additionally print more detailed info of each operation, like information about the location of the code, which is convenient for locating code problems.
+- `v_level=3` will additionally print more detailed info of each operation, like information about the location of the code, which is convenient for locating problems in file.

 In addition, in order for developers to have a clearer understanding of the types under the Graph object, the following is an analysis of the output of `debug`, which basically includes seven categories of tags: `GRAPH`, `CONFIG`, `MODULE`, `PARAMETER`, `BUFFER`, `INPUT` and `OUTPUT`.